 - Your best credit card for everyday spending, such as the Citi Double Cash® Card or Capital One Venture Rewards Credit Card.

 Other Ways to Earn Flying Blue Miles

-Flying Blue is one of the few loyalty programs that partners with every major transferable currency.
-Consequently, Flying Blue miles are some of the easiest to accrue via credit card sign-up bonuses and spending.
-Simply transfer the miles you need whenever you want to complete a redemption.
+Flying Blue is one of the few loyalty programs that partner with every major transferable currency.
+Consequently, Flying Blue miles are some of the easiest to accrue via credit card sign-up bonuses and spending in these programs:

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.